awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 + `UNKNOWN`—The essential containers within the task are still having their health checks evaluated or there are no container health checks defined\.
 If a task is run manually, and not as part of a service, the task will continue its lifecycle regardless of its health status\.
 For tasks that are part of a service, if the task reports as unhealthy then the task will be stopped and the service scheduler will replace it\.
 The following are notes about container health check support:
 + Container health checks require version 1\.17\.0 or greater of the Amazon ECS container agent\.
-For more information, see [Updating the Amazon ECS Container Agent](ecs-agent-update.md)\.
+For more information, see [Updating the Amazon ECS container agent](ecs-agent-update.md)\.
 + Container health checks are supported for Fargate tasks if you are using platform version 1\.1\.0 or later\.
 For more information, see [AWS Fargate platform versions](platform_versions.md)\.
 + Container health checks are not supported for tasks that are part of a service that is configured to use a Classic Load Balancer\.
 `command`